algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 # Gaussian Elimination

-So, how exactly do we go about solving a system of linear equations?
+How exactly do we go about solving a system of linear equations?
 Well, one way is _Gaussian Elimination_, which you may have encountered before in a math class or two.
 The basic idea is that we take a system of equations,

 $$